If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Katie squirmed and gave Harry’s knee a squeeze.
 ‘I hope you’re wrong.’

-‘So do I.’ Harry leant back, then vanished ketchup off his knee.
+‘So do I.’ Harry leant back and vanished ketchup off his knee.
 ‘You’ve ketchup on your hands, Katie dearest.’

 She turned them over and flushed, then licked the ketchup off with the tip of her tongue.
 Harry raised an eyebrow.
-She gave him a wink and made a show of sucking the sauce of her other finger.
+Katie gave him a wink and made a show of sucking the sauce off her other finger.

 Nev groaned.
 ‘Please not while I’m here, you two.’

 ‘I have to go, anyway.’
 Katie sighed.
 ‘McGonagall will notice if I’m not in her lesson.’

 ‘You might get away with it,’ Harry suggested.

 ‘I’ll see you later, Harry.’
 Katie shot him a mock glower.
 ‘You owe me for vanishing.’

 ‘I gave you my firebolt,’ Harry said.
 ‘If anything, you owe me.’